--delete & replace- sections 2111 through 2113: Masonry Fireplaces, Heaters and Chimneys: Masonry fireplaces, heaters and chimneys shall be in accordance with the Standard for Chimneys, Fireplaces, Vents and Solid Fuel-Burning Appliances, NFPA 211, as adopted under this Code.
+-delete & replace- IBC sections 2111 through 2113: Masonry Fireplaces, Heaters and Chimneys: Masonry fireplaces, heaters and chimneys shall be in accordance with the Standard for Chimneys, Fireplaces, Vents and Solid Fuel-Burning Appliances, NFPA 211, as adopted under this Code.

--delete & replace- IBC 2603.5.5 Vertical and lateral

-fire propagation: The exterior wall assembly shall have an evaluation report which provides details of the assemblies tested, in accordance with NFPA 285 and/or NFPA 285 test results extended via a third-party engineering analysis.
+-delete & replace- IBC 2603.5.5 Vertical and lateral fire propagation: The exterior wall assembly shall have an evaluation report which provides details of the assemblies tested, in accordance with NFPA 285 and/or NFPA 285 test results extended via a third-party engineering analysis.
 Exception: One-story buildings complying with Section 2603.4.1.4.

--delete & replace- chapter 27 Electrical: Electrical components, equipment and systems shall be in accordance with the National Electrical Code, NFPA 70, as adopted by the Electricians' Licensing Board
+-delete & replace- IBC chapter 27 Electrical: Electrical components, equipment and systems shall be in accordance with the National Electrical Code, NFPA 70, as adopted by the Electricians' Licensing Board

--delete & replace- chapter 28 Mechanical Systems: Mechanical equipment and systems shall be installed in accordance with the Fire Code, NFPA 1, including NFPA 90A as adopted under this Code.
+-delete & replace- IBC chapter 28 Mechanical Systems: Mechanical equipment and systems shall be installed in accordance with the Fire Code, NFPA 1, including NFPA 90A as adopted under this Code.

--delete & replace- chapter 29 Plumbing Systems: Plumbing work is regulated under the Vermont Plumbing Rules as adopted by the Plumbers Examining Board.
+-delete & replace- IBC chapter 29 Plumbing Systems: Plumbing work is regulated under the Vermont Plumbing Rules as adopted by the Plumbers Examining Board.

--delete & replace- section 3001 Elevators and Conveying Systems: Elevator and conveyance work is regulated under the Elevator Safety Rules as adopted by the Elevator Safety Review Board.
+-delete & replace- IBC section 3001 Elevators and Conveying Systems: Elevator and conveyance work is regulated under the Vermont Elevator Safety Rules as adopted by the Elevator Safety Review Board.

--delete & replace- section 3002.4.
+-delete & replace- IBC section 3002.4.
 Required Locations: An elevator car of such a size and arrangement to accommodate an ambulance stretcher (24" X 84") as specified in section 3002.4 shall be provided where a passenger elevator is newly installed in a building three or more stories in height above or below grade plane/grade level.
 This section shall not apply to the installation of a Limited-Use / Limited-Application elevator approved by the Vermont Access Board.

--delete & replace- section 3005.4 Personnel and Material Hoists: Personnel and Material Hoist work is regulated under the rules of the Vermont Occupational and Safety Administration.
+-delete- & replace- IBC section 30045.4 Personnel and Material Hoists: Personnel and Material Hoist work is regulated under the rules of the Vermont Occupational and Safety Administration.

+-delete- & replace- IBC section 30056.5 Shunt Trip: Elevator shunt-trip is not permitted under Vermont

--delete & replace- section 3006.5 Shunt Trip: The method to automatically disconnect electrical power for elevators prior to fire sprinkler activation in the elevator shaft or elevator mechanical room is regulated under the Elevator Safety Rules.
+Elevator Safety Rules, section 2.8.3.3.2.
+The method to automatically disconnect electrical power for elevators prior to fire sprinkler activation in the elevator shaft or elevator mechanical room is regulated under the Elevator Safety Rules.

-delete- section 3108 Telecommunication and Broadcast Towers
+-delete- IBC section 3108 Telecommunication and Broadcast Towers

-delete- section 3109 Swimming Pool Enclosures and Safety Devices
+-delete- IBC section 3109 Swimming Pool Enclosures and Safety Devices

--delete- section 3110 Automatic Vehicular Gates
+-delete- IBC section 3110 Automatic Vehicular Gates

--delete- chapter 32 Encroachments into the Public Rightof-Way
+-delete- IBC chapter 32 Encroachments into the Public Right-of-Way

--delete & replace - chapter 33 Safeguards During Construction: Safety during construction shall be in accordance with the Standard for Safeguarding Construction, Alteration and Demolition Operations, NFPA 241, as adopted under this Code.
+-delete & replace - IBC chapter 33 Safeguards During Construction: Safety during construction shall be in accordance with the Standard for Safeguarding Construction, Alteration and Demolition Operations, NFPA 241, as adopted under this Code.